-130 INTRODUCTION TO FOOD SAFETY
+130 INTRODUCTION TO FOOD SAFETY 1.5 units, 1.5 lecture hours

 ADVISORIES: Eligibility for English 125, English 126, and Mathematics 201.
 An introductory course in food safety for those interested in exploring a career in food processing.
 Covers conditions and practices that cause food borne illnesses, organisms responsible, elements of a food safety control system, worker sanitation, and introduction to best practices in the processing, retail, and home kitchen.
 Field trips may be required.
 (A)